What is Tide business banking?

-Starling Bank is slightly more generous than Tide as it doesn’t charge monthly fees to run the account or for any payments.
-You can also make deposits at the Post Office but this may end up more expensive as Starling charges £3 to deposit up to £1,000 whereas it would cost £2.50 with Tide up to £500 and 0.5% thereafter.
-Additionally, withdrawals with Starling Bank are free but the daily limit is lower than Tide at £300 rather than £500.
+Starling Bank doesn’t charge monthly fees to run the account or for any payments.
+Similarly to Tide you can also make deposits at the Post Office but this may end up more expensive as Starling charges £3 to deposit up to £1,000 whereas it would cost £2.50 with Tide up to £500 and 0.5% thereafter.
+Additionally, withdrawals with Starling Bank are free but Tide charges £1.
 Starling does offer an optional overdraft facility to everybody as well as access to other business tools and products through its marketplace.
-For more information on Starling's business bank account read our Starling Business bank account review
+For more information on Starling's business bank account read our Starling Business bank account review*

 Tide vs Revolut business